Collin Smith

-Collin Smith (born December 4, 2003) is an American soccer player who plays as a right-back for Birmingham Legion on loan from Major League Soccer club FC Dallas.
+Collin Smith (born December 4, 2003) is an American soccer player who plays as a right-back for Phoenix Rising FC of the USL Championship.

 Career

 North Texas

 Smith made his league debut for the club on July 25, 2020, coming on as a late substitute for Beni Redžić in a 2–1 home victory over Forward Madison.

 FC Dallas

 On April 28, 2021, Smith signed as a homegrown player with FC Dallas.

 Smith was loaned to USL Championship side Birmingham Legion on March 10, 2023.
+Smith was recalled from his loan by Dallas on July 4, 2023.
+Smith was released by Dallas following the 2023 season.

+On January 8, 2024, Smith signed with New England Revolution II.

+On March 29, 2024, Smith mutually agreed to part ways with New England Revolution II.
+That same day, it was announced that he signed a contract with Rhode Island FC during their debut season in the USL Championship.
+He was released by Rhode Island following the 2024 season.

+Phoenix Rising FC

+Smith signed with Phoenix Rising FC on December 23, 2024.